Generalist and specialist species: Description

 Omnivores are usually generalists.
 Herbivores are often specialists, but those that eat a variety of plants may be considered generalists.
 A well-known example of a specialist animal is the monophagous koala, which subsists almost entirely on eucalyptus leaves.
 The raccoon is a generalist, because it has a natural range that includes most of North and Central America, and it is omnivorous, eating berries, insects such as butterflies, eggs, and various small animals.

+When it comes to insects, particularly native bees and lepidoptera (butterflies and moths), many are specialist species.
+It is estimated that about half of native US bee species are pollen specialists, meaning they collect resources from specific genera.
+For instance, the threatened monarch butterfly exclusively lays its eggs on milkweed species.
+This reliance underscores the critical role of native plants in supporting ecological food chains.

 The distinction between generalists and specialists is not limited to animals.
 For example, some plants require a narrow range of temperatures, soil conditions and precipitation to survive while others can tolerate a broader range of conditions.
 A cactus could be considered a specialist species.
 It will die during winters at high latitudes or if it receives too much water.

 When body weight is controlled for, specialist feeders such as insectivores and frugivores have larger home ranges than generalists like some folivores (leaf-eaters), whose food-source is less abundant; they need a bigger area for foraging.
 An example comes from the research of Tim Clutton-Brock, who found that the black-and-white colobus, a folivore generalist, needs a home range of only 15 ha.
 On the other hand, the more specialized red colobus monkey has a home range of 70 ha, which it requires to find patchy shoots, flowers and fruit.